-- Meanwhile, grate the asiago, Italian sharp, fontina and mozzarella cheeses, into a medium size mixing bowl.
+- Meanwhile, by hand shred the asiago, Italian (or Vermont) sharp cheddar, fontina and mozzarella cheeses, into a medium size mixing bowl.
 Toss together until they are evenly combined.

-- In a medium size stovetop pot, melt butter.
+- To make the sauce: In a medium size heavy bottomed saucepan, melt butter over medium high heat..
 Add flour stirring until flour is absorbed.
 Add salt, pepper, mustard and white pepper.
-Cook on medium heat for about 1 minute.
+Cook on medium heat for about 1 minute whisking constantly.

-- Slowly add the milk, whisking constantly, The roux tends to stay around the edge of the pot, so be certain to incorporate all of the roux so your sauce will thicken.
+- Gradually add the milk, whisking constantly.
+(The roux tends to stay around the edge of the pot, so be certain to incorporate all of the roux so the sauce will thicken.)

-- Lower the heat and allow to gently bubble on low for 5 minutes until the flour has cooked and the sauce is creamy and thick.
+- Immediately lower the heat and allow to gently bubble on low for 5 minutes until the flour has cooked and the sauce is creamy and thickened.

-- Drain pasta, then add it to the sauce.
+- Add drained pasta to the sauce.
 Stir until the pasta is evenly coated.